 Step #2: Become an Industry Advocate

 Given the history of cannabis in the U.S., it’s not always easy to step forward as an industry advocate, especially in states implementing their first program.

 Once you begin talking openly about your intent, you’ll be surprised how many of your friends and family members are supportive and equally surprised at the ferocity of those opposed.

 In any case, your advocacy will provide multiple benefits towards your efforts.
 First, you will be on the front lines helping to build support for the program.
 Secondly, you will meet like-minded people that may become team members or supporters of your efforts.

 Step #3: Identify your Goals

-Many states break down the licensing even further adding licenses for distribution, transportation and delivery.
+Many states break down the licensing even further adding licenses for distribution, transportation, and delivery.
 What licenses you pursue may be dictated by your state’s program.
-Some states only issue vertical licenses which allow business to cultivate, manufacture and retail their products.
+Some states only issue vertical licenses which allow a business to cultivate, manufacture and retail their products.
 Other states prohibit entities from being vertically integrated.

 Step #4: Start your Business Planning